iancoffey/cloudevent-gateway/README.md

 # cloudevent-gateway

 A small service that ingests various `Event` sources, processes the Event based on the type, creates `CloudEvents` and sends the CloudEvents to a specified `Sink`.
-It is designed to be small and self-contained and depends on only corev1 `Kubernetes` resources to run.
+It is designed to be small and self-contained and depends only on core  `Kubernetes` resources to run.

 The provided example manifests allow it to be started as a Deployment.